Yves Saint Laurent (designer): Accolades and legacy

 In 1982, Saint Laurent received the International Fashion Award from the Council of Fashion Designers of America.

 In 1983, Saint Laurent became the first living fashion designer to be honored by the Metropolitan Museum of Art with a solo exhibition.

-In 1985, Saint Laurent was awarded the Oscar de la mode for his "'contribution to the history of fashion.
+In 1985, Saint Laurent was awarded an Oscar de la mode for his 'contribution to the history of fashion' at The Oscars of Fashion event in Paris.

 In 1999, Saint Laurent received the Geoffrey Beene Lifetime Achievement Award at the CFDA Fashion Awards.

 In 2001, Saint Laurent was awarded the rank of Commander of the Légion d'Honneur by French President Jacques Chirac.

 In 2007, Saint Laurent was awarded the rank of Grand officier de la Légion d'honneur by French President Nicolas Sarkozy.

 In 2004, Saint Laurent created a foundation with Bergé in Paris to trace the history of the house of YSL, complete with 15,000 objects and 5,000 pieces of clothing.